villlana/v/content/articles/zbrush-morph-target-bae47.md

 ---
-title: Restore, Enrich, Combine Character's & Objects - how to make use of ZBrush Morph Target
+title: ZBrush Morph Target -- Restore, Enrich or Combine Characters' & Objects
 description: Ever f—'d up a Character or an Object and you cannot restore it or simply don't want to go back?
 You want to combine two parts together?
 ZBrush's Morph Target is your bae.
 tags: "ZBrush, DAZ"
 ---